espinoj/ccd-algorithm/README.md

 ## What is CCD Algorithm

-CCD Algorithm is a Java application that provides an API interface to run a collection of algorithms that are found in Tetrad and others.
+CCD Algorithm is a Java application that provides an CLI and API for algorithms produced by the Center for Causal Discovery

 ## How can I use it?

-#### Required Dependencies
+## Dependencies (not necessary if built with the -Denv=cli option which creates an uber jar)
 * colt-1.2.0.jar
 * commons-collections-3.1.jar
 * commons-math3-3.3.jar